Li-Hao-yuan/GeoThinker/README.md

   * **Training Duration:**
       * Vanilla Regime: Approximately 9 hours for 8B model.
       * Scaled Regime: Approximately a week for 8B model.

+#### Training Notes & Precautions
+  * **Transformer version**: There is a version mismatch between the requirements for Qwen3-VL and Qwen2.5-VL backbones:
+      * Qwen3-VL: Training the Qwen3-VL backbone requires a more recent version of the transformers.
+We recommend using transformers==4.57.0.
+      * Qwen2.5-VL: This backbone is incompatible with the version required for Qwen3-VL.
+For training Qwen2.5-VL, please use transformers==4.50.0.
+      * Evaluation: For the sake of consistency during inference and benchmarking, transformers==4.57.0 can be used for both models.
+  * **Video Data Processing**: In our implementation, we observed that directly loading and decoding video files during training can lead to inefficient memory management and potential overhead.
+To optimize throughput and stability, we recommend pre-sampling videos into images uniformly prior to training.
+  * **Flash Attention in SGF**: We have integrated a Flash Attention implementation for the Spatial-Grounded Fusion (SGF) module.
+Please note that while Flash Attention accelerates training, we have observed a performance discrepancy between the Flash Attention implementation and the default attention mechanism in certain scenarios.

 <!-- The training scripts will be released soon. -->
 ## Evaluation